wor3835/2171-swen-261-06-d-kotd/docs/DesignDoc.md

 ## Requirements

-&nbsp;&nbsp;&nbsp;&nbsp;The features we have in our application include, creating an alphanumeric username that is not already taken, challenge a player to a game when they are both not already in one in which case it pulls both players into a game page together, when one player is already in a game it makes the other player wait to play a game with them, allows the players to take turns moving their pieces, allows players to capture each others pieces, allows pieces to become king when the end of the board is reached, allows players to win or lose a game, and allows players to log out.
+&nbsp;&nbsp;&nbsp;&nbsp;The features we have in our application include:
+* Creating an alphanumeric username that is not already taken
+* Challenge a player to a game when they are both not already in one.
+In which case it pulls both players into a game page together
+* When one player is already in a game it makes the other player wait to play a game with them
+* Allows the players to take turns moving their pieces
+* Allows players to capture each others pieces
+* Allows pieces to become king when the end of the board is reached
+* Allows players to win or lose a game
+* Allows players to log out

 ### &nbsp;Definition of MVP